Bleeding from the genitals can be a deeply concerning and alarming symptom.

 Some common STIs can cause bleeding, especially from the genitals.

-You should note that while both men and women can experience bleeding from the genitals in response to a sexually transmitted disease, women are more likely to experience vaginal bleeding as a symptom.
+You should note that while both men and women can experience bleeding from the genitals in response to a sexually transmitted disease, women are more likely to experience vaginal bleeding as a symptom, if their menstrual cycle becomes altered or if something inside starts bleeding.

 Gonorrhoea

 Gonorrhoea, also known as “the clap,” is an STI caused by the bacterium Neisseria gonorrhoeae.
 It can be transmitted through vaginal, anal, oral sex, and sharing sex toys.
-Symptoms may include a burning sensation when urinating, unusual discharge, and in women, abnormal vaginal bleeding.
+Symptoms may include a burning sensation when urinating, unusual discharge (urethral in men, vaginal in women), and in women, abnormal vaginal bleeding.
 If left untreated, it can lead to serious health issues like pelvic inflammatory disease (PID), abdominal pain, infertility, and pregnancy complications.

 In women: Gonorrhoea can cause inflammation in the reproductive tract, leading to symptoms such as painful urination and unusual vaginal discharge.
 Bleeding may occur between periods or after sexual intercourse due to the infection causing irritation and inflammation of the cervix.

 In men: Men with Gonorrhoea may experience painful urination and discharge from the penis.
-In some cases, the inflammation can cause bleeding, which may result in blood in the urine (hematuria) or bleeding from the urethra.
+In some rare cases, the inflammation can cause bleeding, which may result in blood in the urine (hematuria) or blood stains from the urethra.
+Blood stained rectal mucus is common in both sexes if Gonorrhoea was caught during anal sex.

 Chlamydia